 - During an average month, about 50 households will visit the food pantry up to 2 times each

-St Joseph Mercy Chelsea Behavioral Health navigators and Washtenaw County Community Mental Health counselors are available by phone to offer free mental health resources.
+Chelsea Hospital Behavioral Health navigators and Washtenaw County Community Mental Health counselors are available by phone to offer free mental health resources.

 Current Hours at the Community Resource Center

-Food Pantry (you’ll still need to call ahead to place your order and schedule your pick-up time)
+Food Pantry (you’ll still need to call ahead to place your order or schedule your pick-up time)

 Monday 9am-3pm (last pick up time is 2:30pm)